LTUC/amman-dotnet-401d2/Curriculum/Class08/facilitator/Resources/Delegates.md

 }
 ```

-i can also remove the delegate instantiation completley and just do this:
+i can also remove the delegate instantiation completely and just do this:

 ```csharp
 static void Main(){